Yamiqu/Yamiqu/README.md

 I'm Yamiqu

-💼 A Frontend developer based in Wuhan, China🇨🇳
+💼 A Frontend developer based in Earth🌏

 - 👨‍💻 Exploring the beauty of Scheme&Lisp-like language.
 - 🌱 Embracing the principles of Functional Programming.